sergrt/tiny_rx/README.md

     // ...
 }
 ```
-Pass an object of this class as an argument to `subscribe()` function.
+Pass an object of this class as an argument to the `subscribe()` function.

+You can implement `on_next()` with the argument passed by reference or by value.

 ## Use stream manipulating functions
-Reactive pprogramming paradigm usually implies providing three functions for stream manipulation:
+The reactive programming paradigm usually provides three core functions for stream manipulation:
 - `map()`

     _Purpose_: Transforms each element of a collection and returns a new collection containing the results of the transformation.